tanaikech/GeminiWithFiles/README.md

 }
 ```

 - The 1st and 2nd arguments of `setBlobs` are Blob[] and boolean, respectively.
-The default value of 2nd argument is false.
+The default value of 2nd argument is `false`.
 If this is true, when the blob is PDF data, each page is converted to image data.
+	- On July 23, 2024, I confirmed that PDF data can be directly used with Gemini API.
+So, in the current stage, when you use PDF data, you can use `false` at this method like `setBlobs(blobs, false)`.
 - By the future update, when the PDF data can be directly processed, it is considered that this value can be always used as false for PDF data.

 <a name="withuploadedfilesbygeneratecontent"></a>